rabblerouser/infra/docs/troubleshooting.md

 ## Check the logs!

-For any problem where the app isn't working properly, you may want to check the server logs.
-First you need to ssh on to the server ([see here](../README.md#ssh-access) for how), then these commands might be useful:
+For any problem where the app isn't working properly, you may want to check the application logs.
+For Dockerised apps running on the EC2 instance, see [see here](../README.md#reading-the-app-logs).
+For lambdas, log into the AWS console and find their logs in Cloudwatch.

- - `sudo journalctl -fu docker`: tail the docker daemon logs
- - `sudo tail -f /var/log/nginx/access.log`: tail the nginx access logs
- - `sudo tail -f /var/log/nginx/error.log`: tail the nginx error logs
- - `sudo docker logs -f <container>`: tail the application logs for a particular container

-Bonus command: Use `sudo docker ps` to see the currently running docker containers.
-Add `-a` to see stopped containers too, which are often (but not always) crashed apps.

 ## Common issues